Text by CLOT Magazine

 Sonic arts, interaction, hardware hacking, visual music, VR, gravitational waves, modular synthesis, audiovisual mapping, and new aesthetics in digital art are the main topics addressed by ArtFutura 2021.
-A thrilling schedule including discussions, masterclasses, artists talks, AV performance, and AV program will accompany the audience through these emerging new languages thanks to many artists and creators’ participation.
+A thrilling schedule, including discussions, masterclasses, artists’ talks, AV performances, and AV programs, will accompany the audience through these emerging new languages thanks to many artists and creators’ participation.

 The 30th edition of ArtFutura will propose an audiovisual programme showcasing the selected projects and works into two different sections.
 The first one, Futura Graphics, will be about new aesthetics, digital animations and experimental, while the second one, Artworks, will be about performances, new media installations and interactive environments.

-During the first day of the festival, the virtual stage will be occupied by a panel discussion entitled Computer Graphics and Visual Content in VR.
+During the festival’s first day, the virtual stage will be occupied by a panel discussion entitled Computer Graphics and Visual Content in VR.
 James E. Marks, Nicola Plant, Allegra Shorto and Chris Speed are the creatives included in this first appointment.

 On Friday, Leon Trimble will perform the piece The Gravity Synth.
 Over the weekend, Blanca Regina will hold a workshop about audiovisual mapping; Ronen Tachun, Matteo Zamagni, Panja Gobel and Montxo Algora will have talks.
-We will also have the opportunity to enjoy Live AV performances by Jon Weinel and Blanca Regina and Pierre Bouvier Patron.
+We will also be able to enjoy Live AV performances by Jon Weinel and Blanca Regina, and Pierre Bouvier Patron.